Grey Code is used because only one bit of data will change at a time. The following chart shows the conversion of Grey Code to Binary.

-It is important for absolute encoders because if the power is interrupted the encoder will know where it is within the one bit.
+It is essential for absolute encoders because if the power is interrupted, the encoder will know where it is within the one bit.

 Power is interrupted when the encoder is between 7 and 8.
-If we are looking at Binary Code all of the bits would be effected and we would not be sure as to what number we are looking at for the encoder.
-Therefore we have lost position.
-In Grey Code only one bit changes so we will still be able to tell if we were on 7 or 8 if the power was interrupted.
+If we look at Binary Code, all of the bits would be affected, and we would not be sure what number we are looking at for the encoder.
+Therefore we have lost our position.
+In Grey Code, only one bit changes, so we can still tell if we were on 7 or 8 if the power was interrupted.

 This code was written in an Automation Direct PLC software called Do-more Designer.

 How to use videos for Do-more Designer Software

 Contact me for the above program.
 I will be happy to email it to you.

 If you’re like most of my readers, you’re committed to learning about technology.
 Numbering systems used in PLCs are not challenging to learn and understand.
 We will walk through the numbering systems used in PLCs.
 This includes Bits, Decimals, Hexadecimal, ASCII, and Floating Points.